CiprianSpiridon/mumzworld-ratings-and-reviews-service/docs/API.md

 This endpoint retrieves all reviews for a product with optional filtering.
 The implementation:

-1. Uses a Global Secondary Index (GSI) for efficient product_id lookups
+1. Uses a Global Secondary Index (GSI) for efficient product_id lookups.
-2. Applies filters directly in the DynamoDB query
+2. Applies filters directly in the DynamoDB query.
-3. Returns all matching reviews without pagination
+3. Returns all matching reviews without pagination for the reviews themselves.
-4. Calculates rating statistics including average, count, and distribution
+4. The included `rating_summary` is fetched from a pre-calculated data store, ensuring fast retrieval of statistics.
+This summary is updated automatically when review statuses change or when published reviews are deleted.

 **Response:**